ChumsInc/react-presets/README.md

 * Redux & Toolkit

 ## Instructions
-* clone this repository
-* disconnect from the remote
-* determine an app name and apply to:
+* In GitHub click the "Use this template" button, and "Create a new repository"
+* Check out the new repository via editor of choice, the examples are for PHPStorm/JetBrains
+* Run ```npm install```
+  * Assign a package name, version, etc.
-  * package.json name
+* Configure PHPStorm
-  * index.php $bodyPath variable
-  * deployment path: eg, /var/www/intranet.chums.com/apps/{app-name}
+  * set deployment path, eg, /var/www/intranet.chums.com/apps/{app-name}
-* install npm modules
+  * update index.php
-* write some code
+* Write some code
-* add permissions to access.inc.php
-* commit to a new repository
-* build and publish the app
+* Build and publish the app
-* make some user happy with a custom app
+* Make some user happy with a custom app

 ## Other Handy Repositories
 ```